S3-working-group/s3-practical-guide/docs/all.md

 #### Changes 2019-05-03

--   refined glossary terms for <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreement</a>, <a href="glossary.html#entry-organization" class="glossary-tooltip" data-toggle="tooltip" title="Organization: A group of people collaborating toward a shared driver (or objective).
+-   refined glossary terms for <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed-upon guideline, process, protocol or policy designed to guide the flow of value.">agreement</a>, <a href="glossary.html#entry-organization" class="glossary-tooltip" data-toggle="tooltip" title="Organization: A group of people collaborating toward a shared driver (or objective).
 Often an organization subdivides into several teams.">organization</a> and <a href="glossary.html#entry-team" class="glossary-tooltip" data-toggle="tooltip" title="Team: A group of people collaborating toward a shared driver (or objective).
 Typically a team is part of an organization, or it is formed as a collaboration of several organizations.">team</a>, added glossary term for <a href="glossary.html#entry-objective" class="glossary-tooltip" data-toggle="tooltip" title="Objective: A (specific) result that a person or team or organization wants to achieve; an aim or a goal.">objective</a>
 -   Principle of Accountability: clarified individual accountability for work as well as for collaboration
 -   _Contract For Successful Collaboration_: revised text
 -   _Describe Deliverables_: added User Stories as an example for describing deliverables